Run the Laravel PHP sample app

 2. Connect your Kontent.ai project

 By default, the sample app uses a shared sample project.
-We recommend connecting the app to your own Sample Project so that you can freely make changes and play with it.
+We recommend connecting the app to your own Sample Project so you can freely make changes and play with it.

 - In the sample app folder, open the